LLNL/serac/src/docs/sphinx/docker_info.rst

     #.
 Commit and push the modified YML file and new Dockerfile, then go to the Actions tab on GitHub, select the "Docker TPL Build"
        action, and run the workflow on the branch to which the above changes were pushed.
        **This will push new images to Dockerhub, overwriting existing images**.
     #.
-Once the "Docker TPL Build" action completes, it will produce artifacts for each of the generated hostconfigs.
+Once the "Docker TPL Build" action completes, it will produce artifacts for each of the generated host-configs.
 Download these
        artifacts and commit them to the active branch, replacing any part of the filename preceding ``linux`` with ``docker``.
        Currently the part that needs to be replaced is ``buildkitsandbox``.
     #.
 To include the new image in CI jobs, add a new ``matrix`` entry to ``azure-pipelines.yml``, modifying its